TheSwarnim/ChatApp/README.md

 # ChatApp

-A cross platform ChatApp made with flutte, uses Firebase as hosting and realtime database.
+A cross platform ChatApp made with flutter, uses Firebase as hosting and realtime database.

 ## Getting Started